-Jacqui's AHM treatments are conducted in a seated position with a spa wrap or sheet under your arms and around your torso.
+Jacqui's AHM treatments are conducted in a seated position with a spa wrap or sheet under your arms and around your torso (you are welcome to choose to wear a tank top that can be tucked under your arms instead of using the wrap).
 During the treatment you will be taken on a unique journey as the smells, sounds and sensations dance rhythmically together.
 Jacqui focuses on upper back, arms, shoulders, neck, face, ears, scalp and hair.

 How should I prepare for my Ayurvedic Head Massage appointment?